kubecost/events/README.md

 }()
 ```

 Then, this receiver will _always_ receive and handle events asynchronously.
 If you were dispatch an event using the `DispatchSync(...)` method on `Dispatcher`, the dispatcher will block *until the event is dispatched to the receiver*.
-However, what you wanted the `DispatchSync(...)` to block until the event is received and handled?
+However, what if you wanted the `DispatchSync(...)` to block until the event is received and handled?
 For this, you will need to change the range loop in your handler slightly:

 ```go
 go func() {